 "nonminor"(average instance count of all classes except the minor one), and

 $ratiodetermines the number of instances to have, per class).
 Initialized to

 Which classes to up / downsample.
 Can be

 "all"(up and downsample all to match required instance count),

 "downsample".
 Initialized to

-Whether to shuffle the result.
-Otherwise, the resulting task will have the original items that were not removed in downsampling in-order, followed by all newly sampled items ordered by target class.
+shuffle = FALSE, the resulting task will have the original rows (which were not removed in downsampling) in the original order, followed by all newly added rows ordered by target class.
 Initialized to

 Up / downsampling happens as follows: At first, a "target class count" is calculated, by taking the mean